Honda Logo

 Honda Logo History

-The Japanese company is engaged in the manufacture of motorcycles and cars, and these areas have different logos.
-The motorcycle brand can be recognized by the wings of the goddess of victory Nike and the automotive brand by the stylized letter “H.” Their symbolism is different because they are two different subsidiaries.
-And the multinational corporation that owns them uses mainly the wordmark with the inscription “HONDA.”
+The Japanese company manufactures motorcycles and cars, and these areas have different logos.
+The motorcycle brand can be recognized by the wings of the goddess of victory, Nike, and the automotive brand by the stylized letter “H.” Their symbolism is different because they are two different subsidiaries.
+The multinational corporation owns them mainly uses wordmarks with the inscription “HONDA.”

 What is Honda?